akirchmyer/login/README.txt

 Thanks for considering me for this position!
-I enjoyed working on this assignment and would love some feedback.
+I enjoyed working on this assignment and would love some feedback for my personal development.

 I will be demoing my work at http://kirchmyer.net for the next week or so.